TheDeshBhakt/GEN-AI-Projects/README.md

-# Varanasi AI Guide
+#City AI Guide Navigator

-Welcome to the City AI Guide, a comprehensive platform to explore the city navigator through an intelligent chat interface.
+Welcome to the City AI Navigator, a comprehensive platform to explore the city through an intelligent chat interface.
 This project provides information about places to visit, historical stories, development projects, and more.

 ## Project Overview